-While liquid lipsticks have taken a backseat, I enlisted local makeup artist Renee Pair to help with some eye inspiration.
-Pair has been doing makeup for years, starting on friends and family as a young teenager before creating her own beauty business.
-In between crafting her own fierce looks and working on clients, Pair also gives makeup lessons from how to do an everyday face to more advance techniques such as eyelash application and contouring.
+I enlisted local makeup artist Renee Pair to help with some eye inspiration.
+Pair has done makeup for years, starting on friends and family as a young teenager before creating her own beauty business.
+In between crafting her own fierce looks and working on clients, Pair also gives makeup lessons, from how to do an everyday face to more advanced techniques, such as eyelash application and contouring.

 Whether you’re ready to try sleek brows or show-stopping sparkles, Pair lent her expertise to help us focus all eyes on eyes.

-Even the most natch can get behind long, lush lashes.
-Glue can be a deterrent for a lot of people, Pair said, so she swears by magnetic lashes for easy, quick application that anyone, no matter their skill level, can do.
-Available at the drugstore, Pair prefers Eyelure, which comes in an array of styles from glam faux mink to more natural lengths and thicknesses.
 The lashes attach with a special magnetic liner (black so it looks like a regular liner) that comes with them.
-Pair advised to apply three coats of liner across entire length of lashline the same thickness as the band, allowing the layers a few seconds to dry between coats.
+Pair said you should apply three coats of liner across the entire length of the lashline in the same thickness as the band, giving the layers a few seconds to dry between coats.
 Then, apply lashes directly to the liner with tweezers and press to secure.
-The lashes can be worn up to 15 times though Pair has used hers longer.
+The lashes can be worn up to 15 times, though Pair has used hers longer.

 Highly pigmented shadows

 For a pop of color, eyeshadows in deep, rich pigments are the way to go.
-Inspired by African culture, Pair said Juvia’s Place makes gorgeous palettes (including the Nubian 2 palette) that are inexpensive, but pack serious color payoff and can be worn on a variety of skin tones.
-Also, BH Cosmetics, NYX and ELF all have tons of colorful palettes to choose from and Pair is a fan of ELF Earth and Ocean Palette.
+Inspired by African culture, Pair said Juvia’s Place makes gorgeous palettes (including the Nubian 2 one) that are inexpensive but pack serious color payoff and can be worn on a variety of skin tones.
+Also, BH Cosmetics, NYX and ELF all have tons of colorful palettes to choose from, and Pair is a fan of ELF Earth and Ocean Palette.

 To make the most of your shadow, the right tools are a must.
 Pair never applies shadow without laying down a base like BH Cosmetics Base Booster Glitter and Shadow Glue.
-Not only will it keep your eyeshadow from creasing or fading, but it also will help those pigments reach their full color payoff potential and help glitter shades stick to your lid.
+It not only will keep your eyeshadow from creasing or fading but also will help those pigments reach their full color payoff potential and help glitter shades stick to your lid.
 Pair said everyone should have one flat brush to pack shadow on the lid and one fluffy brush to blend.
 ELF and Sonia Kashuk (available at Target) carry affordable, quality brushes.

 Remember last year when we discussed the incredible, avant garde makeup of HBO’s “Euphoria”?
 Now is the time.
-Pair advised to use eyelash glue (she likes Ardell Duo Lash Adhesive Clear) on a toothpick to place down dots of glue and cover them with a gem.
-You can buy gems just about anywhere from cosmetics companies or craft stores.
+Pair said to use eyelash glue (she likes Ardell Duo Lash Adhesive Clear) on a toothpick to place down dots of glue and cover them with a gem.
+You can buy gems just about anywhere, including cosmetics companies and craft stores.